 Valerio: Wow, congratulations.
 Listen, how did you do with English?

 Valeria: With English, at first, especially dealing with teenagers, it was very difficult.
 After a while though, by dint of practicing it, using it, speaking it every day for three months, you become confident, you learn to use it.
 I still kept talking to different people, talking to people who came from different parts of the world, so very different accents, and so I was experimenting with many different ways of speaking English.
 Also going around the different workshops at M.I.T.
 I met so many people, I asked so many people how they had gotten there, what had been their dream to get there, what projects they were working on.
 There at M.I.T., in the Media Lab part, I discovered that school doesn't have to be boring as we think of it in Italy, but it can also be fun, playful, you don't have to be bored on a school desk.
 The same things can be learned, if not better, by having fun, by playing with a lot of creativity, imagination.
 I decided to make this thing I saw at M.I.T. my own a little bit, and as soon as I came back to Italy I started, at first, doing simple lessons with children who came to me, a few more lessons on Skype.
 It then grew exponentially, and now I have a team of about ten teachers.
 Above all, what was a simple school has become a real educational robotics company, and together with my partner Francesco Baldassarre we go all over Italy, Europe and the world to do robotics activities, starting with little three-year-old kindergarten toddlers, and then on to older kids, teenagers, but also adults.
-For example, we have done M.I.U.R. certified courses with teachers, or we also get to do corporate raising building with big companies like it can be Cisco, Michelin, Allianz, IBM, using robotics as a tool to pass on both hard skills but especially soft skills that they can somehow re-deploy in everyday life.
+For example, we have done M.I.U.R. certified courses with teachers, or we also get to do corporate raising building with big companies like it can be Cisco, Michelin, Allianz, IBM, using robotics as a tool to transmit both hard skills but especially soft skills that they can somehow re-deploy in everyday life.

 Valerio: Ah, beautiful.
 What you do is kind of like LEGO serious play?
 I mean, the use...